smokydastona/WaystoneButtonInjector/README.md

 3. Find jar in `build/libs/`

 ## Installation
-1. Install on both client and server
-2. Requires Waystones mod installed
+1. **Client:** Install WaystoneButtonInjector in your client's `mods/` folder
+2. **Server (optional):** If using Feverdream auto-redirect, install the Feverdream server mod
-3. Configure buttons in `config/waystoneinjector-common.toml` on both client and server (configs should match)
+3. Configure buttons in `config/waystoneinjector-client.toml`
-4. **No other dependencies needed!** ServerRedirect is NOT required - this mod handles server transfers directly
+4. **That's it!** No server-side installation of WaystoneButtonInjector needed

+## Feverdream Respawn Integration
+This mod is compatible with the [FeverDream_WSBI-Compat](https://github.com/smokydastona/FeverDream_WSBI-Compat) server-side mod, which automatically redirects players to another server when they respawn after death.
+No additional configuration needed - just install both mods!